mnellemann/mdns-explorer/README.md

 export PATH="$PATH:/home/mark/Android/Sdk/platform-tools/"
 ```

-Run the 'adb devices' and 'adb usb' to verify your Android device is in development mode and allows connections.
+Run the 'adb devices' and 'adb usb' to verify your Android networkService is in development mode and allows connections.

 ### MacOS